 Zithromax®Zithromax®Single Dose PacketsZithromax®Tri-Paks®Zithromax®Z-Paks®Zmax®

 Azithromycin is used to treat certain bacterial infections, such as bronchitis; pneumonia; sexually transmitted diseases (STD); and infections of the ears, lungs, sinuses, skin, throat, and reproductive organs.
+Azithromycin also is used to treat or prevent disseminatedMycobacterium aviumcomplex (MAC) infection [a type of lung infection that often affects people with human immunodeficiency virus (HIV)].
 Azithromycin is in a class of medications called macrolide antibiotics.
 It works by stopping the growth of bacteria.
 Antibiotics will not kill viruses that can cause colds, flu, or other infections.

 Azithromycin comes as a tablet, an extended-release (long-acting) suspension (liquid) and a suspension (liquid) to take by mouth.
 The tablets and suspension (Zithromax) are usually taken with or without food once a day for 1 to 5 days.
+When used for the prevention of disseminated MAC infection, azithromycin tablets are usually taken with or without food once weekly.
 The extended-release suspension (Zmax) is usually taken on an empty stomach (at least 1 hour before or 2 hours after a meal) as a one-time dose.
 To help you remember to take azithromycin, take it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take azithromycin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the liquid well before each use to mix the medication evenly.
 Use a dosing spoon, oral syringe, or measuring cup to measure the correct amount of medication.
 Rinse the measuring device with water after taking the full dose of medication.